 - painful ejaculation

-- hip, pelvis, low back, or thigh pain
+- pain in the hip, pelvis, lower back, or thigh

 - problems urinating

 These symptoms are similar to those of many other prostate issues, including prostatitis and BPH.